ptsteadman/url-shortener/README.md

   (A different database name can be used by modifying 'mysqlDB' in shortener-api's config.js).
 - Finally, use the command "SOURCE links.sql" to create the proper tables in MySQL.
   (To view the schema of the tables being created, you can view the links.sql file).

+## Configuration and Startup

+The two node servers, Shortener-API and Shortener-WEB, are configured in the config.js files in each directory.

+**Shortener-API config.js**

+    exports.config = {
+            mysqlHost: "localhost",
+            mysqlPort: "3306",
+            mysqlUser: "root",
+            mysqlPassword: "",
+            mysqlDB: "shortener",

+            domain: 'http://localhost:3001',  //  domain and port where the shortener-api is running
+            redirectDomain: 'http://localhost:3002'  // (ex. bit.ly/) public facing domain where shortener-web is running }

+**Shortener-WEB config.js**

+    exports.config = {
+      host: "localhost",  // the domain where the shorterner-api is running
+      port: "3001",  // the port where the shortener-api is running
+      path: "/v1/shortlink/",  // api root (should not need to change)
+      errorRedirect: "http://www.google.com" // where the user is sent if a shortlink isn't found }

+To use the shortener, start both shortner-API and shortener-WEB with "node app.js" in each directory.
+By default, shortener-API runs on http://localhost:3001 and shortener-WEB runs on http://localhost:3002.
+This means that shortlinks will be in the form http://localhost:3002/shortId, and the GUI can be accessed from the browser at http://localhost:3001

 ## Shortener-API Methods